victorandree/dotfiles/README.md

 Bootstrap
 ---------

+### Homebrew
+The `homebrew` configuration comes with a `Brewfile` that can be used to install necessary apps.
+Then, from the `dotfiles/homebrew` directory, just run:

+    brew bundle

+And all kinds of interesting Homebrew packages will be installed.

+### GNU Stow
 You will need [GNU Stow][gnu-stow] installed to stow files properly.
 On macOS, this is most easily achieved through [Homebrew][homebrew] and a simple